hubiinetwork/nahmii-contracts/docs/test/TestAuthorizableServable.md

 ---
-### enableServiceAction(address,string)
+### authorizeRegisteredServiceAction(address,string)
 >
->Enable a named action in an already registered service contract
+>Authorize the given registered service action
+>
+> The service must be registered already

 **Execution cost**: No bound available